Minoxiz/Minoxiz/README.md

 - 🌱 I’m currently learning how to make music on software
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me :
+- My qualities :
+    - I speak English very well
+    - I know how to program in Python, HTML and CSS, plus a little bit of JavaScript
+- My hobbies :
+    - I do video editing and photo editing

 <!---
 Minoxiz/Minoxiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.